zanderhavgaard/blog-posts/kubecon_europe_2022.md

 ## GitOps(Con)

+GitOps is a dogmatic approach to managing applications and infrastructure, where the desired state is kept in a git repository.
+A control plane will then monitor the git repository for changes, and continuously reconcile "the real world" with the desired state.
+This brings a number of benefits to managing applications and infrastructure , like a well-known workflow (same as for source code) and an audit trail of changes in the git log.

 The main takeaway from GitOpsCon is that GitOps is maturing, both in terms of tooling and practices.
+Most teams are still somewhere on the journey towards GitOps, but the teams that adopt GitOps tend to actually make more deployments!

+Most notably

 ## CI/CD Choreography vs Orchestration